RyanCopley/paypal-express/README.md

 I (RyanCopley @ GitHub) found this project and it does not seem to be maintained and it does not fully wrap the Paypal Express Checkout API.
 I plan on doing both of those tasks.
 Please feel free to fork and send pull requests :)

+Most of this example code is based off of the Express framework, but it can be easily modified to nearly any framework :)

 ## Using PaypalExpress (RyanCopley Fork)

 ### Initialization (Going to add to npm later, sorry.)